StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

 ### Dynamic - add metric streams

-This example is used for hosts reported by StackState Agent.
+This example is used for hosts reported by Rancher Observability Agent.
 The mapping function adds the information needed to create a metric stream to the data payload, the template can then convert the information to actual metric streams.

 1. [The mapping function script](#script-1)
 2. [Metric stream](#metric-stream)